-When a Full Conservatorship Is Not Necessary
+When a Full Conservatorship Is Not Needed

 If it is established in a proper proceeding that a basis exists as described in section 14-5401 for affecting the estate and affairs of a person the court, without appointing a conservator, may authorize, direct or ratify any transaction necessary or desirable to achieve any security, service or care arrangement meeting the foreseeable needs of the protected person.